-- Places avocado, feta, lime juice, milk, and black pepper in a blender and blend until a smooth mousse is formed.
+- Place avocado, feta, lime juice, milk, and black pepper in a blender and process until a smooth mousse is formed.

 - Place kale leaves in a bowl and toss together with olive oil and red pepper flakes, and salt.

 - Once kale is coated, spread leaves in a single layer on a baking sheet and bake at 350 degrees for about 16-20 minutes, until nice and crispy.